The Indian Warrior

 The Willits Muffler Man is a Cowboy version who stands at the Willits Rodeo Grounds.
 He carries a branding iron with a "W" on the end and sports a belt buckle depicting the race horse Seabiscuit, who retired to Ridgewood Ranch near Willits.

-So far, we've found nine of the many Muffler Men out there, and we'd love to have your help finding other Muffler Men.
+So far, we've found eleven of the many Muffler Men out there, and we'd love to have your help finding other Muffler Men.
 Although we obviously only concentrate on California, we'll also be very appreciative for anyone sending us pictures of Muffler Men out of this state as well.
 Additionally, many of the Muffler Men out there have moved or changed over the years.
 Older pictures of them that we could post here, would also be very appreciated!
 Happy hunting!